 The assessment of the students’ progress (subject-specific and ‘approaches to learning’) is carried out against a set of criteria linked to the objectives of each course and informs the teaching and learning processes during the year.
 Homework is given regularly to consolidate learning and students

 have the opportunity to demonstrate their attainment and review their individual targets in ongoing unit evaluations and end-of-year exams.

 Along with the provision of core curricular subjects (see below), cross-curricular activities and project-based learning are an important and popular part of the Middle School curriculum.
 We have a rich visual arts and music programme, complemented by Design and Technology lessons and various inter-subject activities.
 Off timetable projects (STEAM, Sustainable Development Goals and Personal Passion) also contribute to developing curiosity, creativity and collaboration.
 In PE, ISL Middle schoolers enjoy use of the local state-of-the-art gym, a nearby athletics and sports stadium as well as that of our own astro-turf multi-sports pitch.

 The use of technology for learning is an integral part of classroom activities and English language (ESOL) and specific learning support are provided (at an extra cost) where necessary and appropriate.

 To complement the school’s academic curriculum, the Middle School pastoral programme covers age appropriate societal and personal issues and at least one residential trip during the year allows all students from Grades 6-8 further opportunities to develop their social, communication and problem solving skills.

 Middle School in ISL is an ideal skills and knowledge-based curriculum to prepare the students for the next stage of their education, the IGCSE programme in Grades 9 and 10.

-For more detail, please consult our ISL Secondary Curriculum Guide.
+For more detail, please consult our ISL Middle School Curriculum Guide.